awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

    1. Select a **Protocol** and specify the **Port** that Envoy will listen for traffic on\.
 The **http** listener permits connection transition to websockets\.

+   1. \(Optional\) **Enable connection pool**

+      Connection pooling limits the number of connections that an Envoy can concurrently establish with all the hosts in the upstream cluster\.
+It is intended to protect your local application from being overwhelmed with connections and lets you adjust traffic shaping for the needs of your applications\.

+      You can configure destination\-side connection pool settings for a virtual gateway listener\.
+App Mesh sets the client\-side connection pool settings to infinite by default, simplifying mesh configuration\.
+**Note**
+The connectionPool and portMapping protocols must be the same\.
+If your listener protocol is grpc or http2, specify maxRequests only\.
+If your listener protocol is http, you can specify both maxConnections and maxPendingRequests\.
+      + For **Maximum connections**, specify the maximum number of outbound connections\.
+      + For **Maximum requests**, specify maximum number of parallel requests that can occur to the upstream cluster\.
+      + \(Optional\) For **Maximum pending requests**, specify the number of overflowing requests after **Maximum connections** that an Envoy will queue\.
+The default value is `2147483647`\.

    1. \(Optional\) If you want to configure a health check for your listener, then select **Enable health check**\.

       A health check policy is optional, but if you specify any values for a health policy, then you must specify values for **Healthy threshold**, **Health check interval**, **Health check protocol**, **Timeout period**, and **Unhealthy threshold**\.